We Are the Fruits of the Forest

-We Are the Fruits of the Forest (Nous Sommes les Fruits de la Forêt) is a 2025 documentary film directed by Cambodian-French filmmaker Rithy Panh, which follows the lives of ethnic minorities in Cambodia's mountainous regions over four years.
+We Are the Fruits of the Forest (Nous Sommes les Fruits de la Forêt) is a 2025 Bunong-language documentary film directed by Cambodian-French filmmaker Rithy Panh, which follows the lives of ethnic minorities in Cambodia's mountainous regions over four years.

 The film a Cambodia-France co-production, had its World Premiere at the 38th Tokyo International Film Festival on 30 October 2025 in International competition, where it won the Special Jury Prize.